Saidy Janko

-Saidy Janko (born 22 October 1995) is a professional footballer who plays as a right-back for Swiss club BSC Young Boys.
+Saidy Janko (born 22 October 1995) is a professional footballer who plays as a right-back for Swiss club Young Boys.
 Born in Switzerland, he played international football for Switzerland up to under-21 level before switching to play for the Gambia national team at senior level.

-Janko began his career with FC Zürich before signing for Manchester United in 2013.
+Janko began his career with Zürich before signing for Manchester United in 2013.
 After a loan spell with Bolton Wanderers, Janko moved to Scottish club Celtic in 2015.
 He had a loan to Barnsley before moving to Saint-Étienne permanently in July 2017.

 Club career

 Manchester United

-Janko began his career at FC Zürich.
+Janko began his career with Zürich.
 He joined Manchester United on summer transfer deadline day in 2013.
 He was one of only three signings made by David Moyes during the 2013 summer transfer window.
 In his first season, he was voted the Reserve Player of the Year.
 On 26 August 2014, he made his first-team debut in a League Cup match against Milton Keynes Dons, playing the first half before being substituted for fellow debutant Andreas Pereira as United lost 4–0.

 On 2 February 2015, transfer deadline day, Janko joined Championship club Bolton Wanderers on loan for the rest of the season, with Andy Kellett going in the opposite direction for the same period.
 He made his debut for the club on 10 February, starting in a 3–1 league win over Fulham at the Macron Stadium.
 He crossed to assist Eiður Guðjohnsen's equaliser before half time, before scoring himself in the 80th minute from 25 yards out.